How do I discover accounts to follow on Mastodon and the Fediverse?

 The content should come in more as you follow more accounts, and if you’re running a public server then your members will draw in more content as they follow more accounts too.

-However, if you want more content right now you might want to read the guide to groups (which actively federate all their content to all their followers), and also see the guide to relays (especially the newer custom hashtag relays).
+However, if you want more content right now you might want to read the guide to quickly expanding your server’s view of the Fediverse.

 ↩ Back to the front page